fix8mt/conjure_enum/README.md

 ------------------------------------------------------------------------
 # Introduction
-Introducing a Streamlined Enum Reflection Library!
+## Supercharge Your C++ Enums with This Lightweight Reflection Library!

-Built upon the foundation of [magic_enum](https://github.com/Neargye/magic_enum), this library offers a lightweight and powerful approach to enum reflection in C++.
-We've optimized the core functionality, streamlining what you need while enhancing features developers crave.
+Built on the shoulders of [magic_enum](https://github.com/Neargye/magic_enum), this library offers a streamlined and powerful way to add reflection capabilities to your C++ enums.
+We've meticulously optimized the core functionality, focusing on the features developers truly need while enhancing them for a more efficient and expressive experience.

-## Embrace the Power of C++20:
+## Embrace the Future with C++20:

-Leveraging the cutting-edge features of C++20, we've harnessed the convenience of `std::source_location` and unlocked the potential of `constexpr` algorithms, concepts, and the `to_array` function.
-This translates to a more robust, efficient, and expressive experience for you.
+This library takes full advantage of the latest C++20 features.
+We've leveraged the convenience of `std::source_location` and unlocked the potential of `constexpr` algorithms and concepts.
+This translates to:

+- Improved Performance: Optimized code for faster and smoother operation.
+- Enhanced Developer Experience: Write cleaner, more concise, and more powerful C++ code.

-## Key improvements:
+## Key Benefits:

-- Lightweight: Optimized for performance without unnecessary bloat.
+- Lightweight: Designed for performance without unnecessary overhead.
-- Enhanced Functionality: Focused on the features developers truly need.
-- C++20 Integration: Unlocks the power of the latest C++ features for a more modern experience.
+- Header-Only: No external dependencies, simplifying integration into your project.
+- Modern C++20: Entirely constexpr for compile-time safety and efficiency.
+- Simple & Easy to Use: Class-based approach with intuitive syntax.
+- Broad Support: Works with scoped and unscoped enums, enum aliases, and gaps.
+- Wide Compiler Compatibility: Supports GCC, Clang, and upcoming MSVC support.
+- Confidence in Quality: Includes built-in unit tests for reliable functionality.

+## This library empowers you to:

-- Seamlessly introspect your enums at runtime.
+- Gain deep insights into your enums at runtime.
-- Leverage powerful metaprogramming capabilities.
+- Unlock the power of metaprogramming for advanced code generation techniques.
 - Write more expressive and efficient C++ code.

 ## Motivation